gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 ## Preliminary Rounds

-Team Points are calculated using a team's score at the end of question 20, together with their place, which could be determined at the end of question 20 or after the end of overtime.
+Team points are calculated using a team's score at the end of question 20, together with their place, which could be determined at the end of question 20 or after the end of overtime.
 Teams start with a base number of points based on their place and receive additional points based on their team score.
 The specifics are detailed in the section below.

 In case of a tie, points are awarded according to the team score at the end of question 20.
 Overtime is used solely to determine placements.